 That said, this is affecting the ability of our remote workers to effectively use redmine.

 Does is appear there is anything we, as non-coders, could do other than wait for Redmine to support Rails 5?

 It looks like #23630 is blocked by #19755 which looks pretty far down in the roadmap queue.

-#20 Updated by Martin Jungowski about 1 year ago
+#20 Updated by Martin Jungowski over 1 year ago

 Thank you Toshi for linking my ticket with this one.
 Despite searching for quite I while I somehonw failed to find this.

 Anyway, I'm having the exact same problem.
 In addition to time zone it also seems to be affected by language selected in "My account"...